 |158 x 168 x 83 mm, 1551 g||161 x 97 x 66 mm, 775 g|

 The side-by-side display below illustrates the physical size and weight of the Canon 1D X and the Fujifilm GFX 50R.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1DX – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm GFX 50R is considerably smaller (41 percent) than the Canon 1D X. Moreover, the GFX 50R is substantially lighter (50 percent) than the 1DX.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.